Reishimanfr/vxinst/README.md

 go build -ldflags "-s -w" -tags=jsoniter -o vxinsta
 ```

-Check out the examples on how to run VxInstagram
+Check out the examples on how to run VxInst

 </details>